 In your model you receive hyperparameters from AETROS using the Job API: Hyperparameters and send us your KPI via Job API: Channels.
 To do so, you need to integrate a few lines of code in your python script using our Python SDK.
 You see examples in the step by step tutorial below.

 When an optimization is done.

-Open AETROS Trainer and create a new custom python model.
+Open AETROS Trainer and create a new model.